Jankoekenpan/FaultTreeHeight/docker/README.md

 ./conversion.sh BHNGPipeline\(FT13\)
 ./conversion.sh HSC\(FT14\)
 ```
-This command will also output the FaultTree to BDD conversion time.
+These commands will also output the FaultTree to BDD conversion time.

 ### Copying BDD files to the FaultTreeHeight repository
 ```shell